 Terrain State management

 To deal with multiple drone surveys over time you need to use the Terrain State functionality.
 Create a Terrain State for each date the mine has been flown.
 Each drone survey data package (DSM and orthophoto) should be imported in the corresponding Terrain State.
 Switch from one terrain state to another using the drop down menu.

 Drone data coming from mining operations commonly have many machines (bulldozers, excavators, dump trucks, etc.).
 You should not include these machines into your calculations.
 To clean your terrain, you can use the Remove Object tool or the Replace Terrain tool.
 To help you detect objects that need to be removed, you can also use the Slope Steepness Terrain Lens.
 This must be done for each drone survey package.

 Select the operation area

 Mines are typically quite large.
 Nevertheless weekly or monthly operations can be localized on a specific area.
 Many times the drone surveys cover the whole mine.
 You need to determine the area where you want to calculate your quantity changes.
 For example, you may focus on blasting areas or excavation zones.
 Use the boundary drawing tool to trace the limits of the area of interest.

 This boundary is required for Cut/Fill analysis.
 If you want to generate an analysis over the whole mine, create a boundary over the entire area.

 You can also use multiple boundaries localized to different parts of the mine.

 Use the Terrain State manager to switch to the previous drone survey.
 Select the boundary and go to the TOOLS tab.
-In the Volume group set the most recent drone survey as reference for the Cut/Fill calculation within the Reference State box.
-Click on the Volume Difference button to launch the calculation.
+In the Volumes group set the Reference Type to Terrain State and select the most recent drone survey as reference for the Cut/Fill calculation within the Reference State box.
+Click on the Cut/Fill button to launch the calculation.
 Cut areas appear in warm colors (yellow to red) and fill areas appear in cool colors (cyan to blue).
 Cut/Fill values for the entire area are available in the volume box.